Effects of Hurricane Ike in Texas: Galveston

 The landmark Flagship Hotel, which sat on deep concrete pylons, was seriously damaged, but no one was injured, and while an early survey indicated the structure would be salvageable; however that proved to be untrue, and the hotel was demolished in 2011.
 Some of the hotel's siding was peeled off by the storm (this occurred during Hurricane Alicia in 1983), venting at least one top-floor guest suite to the open air, and the elevated ramp permitting vehicles to access the hotel's lower level from Seawall Boulevard fell into the Gulf.

 The seemingly protected back side of the island also suffered heavy damage to tourist areas.
-The Lone Star Flight Museum suffered massive damage as the storm surge washed over the airport and though all the aircraft hangars (not just the museums) with about 8 feet of water.
+The Lone Star Flight Museum suffered massive damage as the storm surge washed over the airport and though all the aircraft hangars (not just the museums) with about 8 ft of water.
 All the airplanes, except those that flew out before the storm, were damaged from moderate to severe, but the worst was the complete destruction of the "Aviation Hall of Fame" with numerous personal items of aviation's greatest pioneers.
 Conversely, Moody Gardens was built with hurricane storms in mind with strong pyramid shaped structures very high above sea level, so it was able to withstand the worst of the storm and return to operation quickly.

 The Galveston Island Trolley infrastructure was heavily damaged and operations were not restarted after the hurricane, and later suspended indefinitely.
 FEMA agreed to provide $200 million for repairs in the city.
 As of 2020 the line has yet to reopen.

 The Galveston Railroad Museum suffered damage throughout its museum and exhibit grounds.
-Several railcars and locomotives are damaged by the hurricane's winds and flooding# 2 historical EMD F7 locomotives are scrapped after severely affected.
+Several railcars and locomotives were damaged by the hurricane's winds and flooding.
+Two historical EMD F7 locomotives were scrapped after being severely damaged.
 The museum's model railroad layout was also destroyed.

 Even though there were advance evacuation plans, Mary Jo Naschke, spokesperson for the city of Galveston, estimated that (as of Friday morning) a quarter of the city's residents disregarded calls for them to evacuate, despite predictions that most of Galveston Island would suffer heavy flooding storm tide.
 By 6 p.m.
 Friday night, estimates varied as to how many of the 58,000 residents remained, but the figures of remaining residents were in the thousands.